Seattle Erotic Art Festival

-Seattle Erotic Art Festival was founded in 2002 by the Center for Sex Positive Culture.
-It is now the flagship program of the nonprofit Foundation for Sex Positive Culture.
+The Seattle Erotic Art Festival was founded in 2002 and is the flagship program of the nonprofit Pan Eros Foundation.

 The Festival supports a vibrant creative community, promotes freedom of expression, and fosters sex-positive culture through public celebration of the arts.

 It is an annual weekend-long event, and showcases erotic art in diverse media including painting, photography, sculpture, film, literature, and interactive installations.
 A wide range of performance art is also represented, including burlesque, ballroom dance, circus arts, and live music.

 The Festival also features an expansive store which sells original works, prints, oddities, collectibles and related merchandise from contributing artists.

-Subject matter

-Art in the Festival is intended to celebrate the entire gamut of erotic expression, including surrealist imagery, gender politics, homoeroticism, and BDSM, among many others.

-2011

-The 2011 Seattle Erotic Art Festival took place Thursday, May 19 through Sunday May 22 at the Fremont Studios located in Fremont, Seattle, Washington.
-The theme for the 2011 event was "Red light district" and was expected to draw thousands of patrons.

-2011 exhibition

-2011 was the first year that two artists placed in both the Jury Awards and the Viewer's Choice.